Margin1996/Assisted_learning/README.md

 # This work is still under review :lock:

-This work propose an innovative assisted learning framework that employs a "teacher-student" architecture equipped with local and global distillation schemes.
+This work propose an innovative assisted learning framework that employs a "teacher-student" architecture equipped with local and global distillation schemes for land use classification on heterogeneous data.

 It has several advantages as outlined below: